ikmolbo/Laravel-Quickstart/readme.md

 # Laravel 5.3 Quickstart

-This repository comes set up to get started quickly with Laravel 5.3.
-It is set up to include:
+This repository aims to give a simple but quick start to prototyping a new application with Laravel.
+It currently uses Laravel 5.3.

 ### Getting Started

 * I use [Valet](https://laravel.com/docs/5.3/valet).
 This means zero setup, and the site is ready to go immediately at `http://[project].dev`
+* Create a SQLite database: `touch database/database.sqlite`
+* Copy the `.env` file: `cp .env.example .env`
-* Run `composer install` or `php composer install`...
+* Run `composer install` (or `php composer install`, `composer.phar install` etc, depending on your setup)
 * Run `php artisan migrate` to set up the database.
 * Run `npm install` then `gulp` to set up node modules and process CSS, JS, and copy files to `/public` folder.

 ### Database

 * A SQLite database for getting up and running without fuss.
+* Uncomment database settings in .env to switch to your MySQL database if required.

 ### Authentication

-* User authentication scaffolding set up, and database tables created.
+* User authentication scaffolding is already set up.
 * Social login via oAuth and Laravel Socialite.
-Google, Facebook, Twitter and Strava ready to go, just add credentials to `.env` file (or `config/services.php`).
+Google, Facebook and Strava ready to go, just add credentials to `.env` file (or `config/services.php`).
 [More available](http://socialiteproviders.github.io).

 ### CSS and Javascript